WDD 330: Web Frontend Development II

 }

-With that information the product will know which id it has, it will have a source to get the information it needs when the time comes, and will have a place to store the details we need to show once we retrieve them.
+With that information the product will know which id it has, it will have a source to get the information it needs when the time comes, and will have a place to store the retrieved details.

 import ProductData from './ProductData.mjs';